Ayush129ai/aonacollege-demo/README.md

-# aonacollege-demo
+# apnacollege-demo
-thus is my first repository.
+this is my first repository.